Matty Alou: Playing career

 In 1969 Alou led the major leagues in at-bats (698), doubles (41), and hits (231).
 His 231 hits in 1969 remain the highest total by any National League player since Joe Medwick's 237 in 1937.

 After leaving the Major Leagues following the 1974 season, he played three seasons in Japan (Taiheiyo Club Lions) and managed in the Dominican Professional Baseball League.

+Death and legacy

 On June 23, 2007, the Hispanic Heritage Baseball Museum Hall of Fame inducted Alou into their Hall of Fame during an on-field, pre-game ceremony at AT&T Park before a game between the San Francisco Giants and the New York Yankees.

 Alou died in Santo Domingo, Dominican Republic as the result of diabetic complications, according to his former Dominican team, Leones del Escogido.
 The Giants confirmed Alou had had variety of health issues for several years.